cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

    * - Parameter
      - Description
    * - ``<limit>``
-     - Optional number indicating how many results to return in the response.
-By default, 50 results will be returned
+     - Optional number indicating how many results to return in the response; by default, 50 results are returned
    * - ``<cursor>``
-     - Optional string specifying if the results returned should be in the forward or reverse direction.
+     - Optional string specifying if the results returned should be in the forward or reverse direction;
-       Should be one of ``next`` or ``prev``
+       should be one of ``next`` or ``prev``
    * - ``<offset>``
-     - Optional offset for pagination, returns the results that are greater than offset if the cursor is ``next`` or results that are less than offset if cursor is ``prev``
+     - Optional offset for pagination; returns the results that are greater than offset if the cursor is ``next`` or results that are less than offset if cursor is ``prev``

 Comments